Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 • Keywords

-That being said, you can also use Linkedin Sales Navigator for recruiting.
-It’s pretty handy because you can use the same tool to find leads and candidates.
+It’s handy because you can use the same tool to find leads and candidates.

-Find Open To Work Candidate with Linkedin X-Ray Search
+Find Open To Work Candidate with LinkedIn X-Ray Search

-There are several ways to find jobseekers using the linkedin search engines which I describe in this video
+There are several ways to find job seekers using the LinkedIn search engines, which I describe in this video.

 • looking for new opportunities